j4w8n/svelte-adapter-github/svelte-adapter-github/README.md

 ### pages

 The directory to write prerendered pages to.
-It defaults to `build`.
+It defaults to `docs`.

 ### assets